hogendan/AspNetCore-WebAPI/TMWalks/note.md

 Data Transfer Objects

-- Userd to transfer data between different layers
+- User to transfer data between different layers
 - Typically contain a subset of the properties in the domain model
 - For example transferring data over a network